Blog-Reference and Blog-Reference on Mar 24

 You say: “Your concept of science sounds more like mathematics.”
 This is perhaps because you have a wrong idea of what science is all about.
 Science was already well established when Adam Smith declared that economics, too, is a science.
 Economics defends this claim until this day but has never delivered anything fitting the description of science.

 So, it is not “my” concept or “your” concept.
 Science is well-defined and economists either stick to the rules or they will be thrown out of science.
 According to the criteria of formal and material consistency (Klant, 1994, p.
 31), economics is indisputably a failed science.
-In methodological terms this means that the old paradigm is dead and a new paradigm is urgently needed.
-Because a paradigm is defined by its foundational propositions, a.k.a axioms, a paradigm shift means practically to fully replace the old axiom set, i.e. HC1 to HC6 above, by a new one.
+In methodological terms, this means that the old paradigm is dead and a new paradigm is urgently needed.
+Because a paradigm is defined by its foundational propositions, a.k.a axioms, a Paradigm Shift means practically fully replacing the old axiom set, i.e. HC1 to HC6 above, with a new one.
 This has nothing to do with mathematics as such.
 Newton put his PHYSICAL axioms on the first pages of the Principia.* In methodological analogy ECONOMIC axioms have to be laid down by economists.
 This defines the subject matter.

 The actual situation is this: Orthodoxy clings to a thoroughly refuted axiom set and Heterodoxy so far has failed to formulate a new one.
 As Keynes famously put it: “Yet, in truth, there is no remedy except to throw over the axiom of parallels and to work out a non-Euclidean geometry.
 Something similar is required to-day in economics.”
 (Keynes, 1973, p.
 16)

-As a matter of fact, Keynes’s paradigm shift (= overthrow of axioms) failed.
+As a matter of fact, Keynes’ Paradigm Shift (= overthrow of axioms) failed.
 This means in the strict sense that economics has no scientifically valid axiomatic foundations at all.
 Walrasian and Keynesian economics is what Feynman famously called cargo cult science.
 In other words, economics is de facto OUT of science.

 Economists violate well-defined scientific standards on a daily basis.
 To recall: “In economics we should strive to proceed, wherever we can, exactly according to the standards of the other, more advanced, sciences, where it is not possible, once an issue has been decided, to continue to write about it as if nothing had happened.”
 (Morgenstern, 1941, pp. 369-370)